Angela specialises in high value and complex personal injury claims.

 She is instructed by Claimants and Defendants in cases involving serious and high value personal injury, particularly in cases involving chronic pain.
 She has a loyal following of both solicitors and insurers due to her practical and no-nonsense approach to claims.

-Claimant solicitors appreciate Angela’s ability to engage with their clients and the way in which she is able to deliver often complex and difficult information and advice in a way that is appropriate and comprehensible to the individual in front of her.
+Claimant solicitors appreciate Angela’s ability to engage with their clients and the way in which she is able to deliver complex and difficult information and advice in a way that is appropriate and comprehensible to the individual in front of her.

-Angela is instructed nationally by leading firms and insurers and is often able to turn around papers at short notice and is happy to receive instructions electronically.
+Angela is instructed nationally by leading firms and insurers and is often able to turn around papers at short notice.
+She is happy to receive instructions electronically.